Huawei mobile phones rated

 The Mate 9 also has a higher-spec processor so should work more quickly and effectively, more storage space (64GB vs 16GB), and a larger-capacity battery.

 Our tests examine smartphones in the same way that you’d use them – and sometimes extra features and more impressive-sounding specs don’t add up to much at all.
-Head to our reviews of the Huawei Honor 5X and the Huawei Mate 9 to find out how these models compare.
+Head to our reviews of the Huawei Honor 6Xand the Huawei Mate 9 to find out how these models compare.

 Choosing the best Huawei mobile phones